Who-Are-We-Now/What-is-Life/src/index.md

 In the toy universe of bff, the elementary instructions are the seven special characters “\<\>+−,\[\]”.
 On the primordial sea floor, geothermally-driven chemical reactions that could catalyze further chemical reactions likely played the same role.
 Under other conditions, on another planet, or in another universe, many different elementary interactions could do the same—as long as they are Turing complete, enabling them to make the leap from autocatalytic sets to true replication.

+{% endchapter %}

+{% chapter 'virality'%}
+{% chapter_opener %}
 ## Virality

-**Although bff is only a toy universe, it can serve as a simplified model for life and evolution, just as a Newtonian billiard-ball universe can serve as a simplified model for the thermodynamics of ideal gases.** As we’ve seen, some of bff’s predictions are quite different from those of classical Darwinian theory:
+**Although bff is only a toy universe, it can serve as a simplified model for life and evolution, just as a Newtonian billiard-ball universe can serve as a simplified model for the thermodynamics of ideal gases.**
+{% endchapter_opener %}

+As we’ve seen, some of bff’s predictions are quite different from those of classical Darwinian theory:

 1. Bff suggests that symbiogenesis is a more important driver of evolutionary innovation than random mutation.
 2. Since symbiogenesis must involve combinations of pre-existing dynamically stable entities, we should expect complex replicating entities to emerge after (and be made of) simpler ones.